Supporting car life around the world

 Somic Ishikawa's flagship products

 Somic Ishikawa's major product is the ball joint.
-Ball joints are safety related critical parts in a spherical shape and are used in joint sections of the vehicle.
-Broadly they are divided into two types, namely steering and suspension.
+Ball joints are safety related critical parts and perform like human's joints.
+They are functioning mainly in two different systems, namely steering and suspension.
 Steering system ball joints are essential for transmitting steering operations onto automobile's tires.
 Steering Ball joints support the vehicle's turning function out of three basic functions with the vehicle, namely driving, turning, and stopping.
 Suspension system ball joints help tires to maintain proper direction and to increase the vehicle stability while driving, contributing significantly to realize today's safe and comfortable driving.

-Defining ball joints in one particular way is difficult.
-Required features greatly vary depending on the car manufacturer and car model.
+In fact, requirement features quite vary depending on the car manufacture and car model.
+Required features vary depending on the car manufacturer and car model.
 Ball joints must meet precise needs and priorities of the client, such as stability levels, load bearing capacities, high rigidity, low costs, etc. Somic Ishikawa is highly valued by car manufacturers for strong technological and developmental capabilities relating to these needs and priorities.
 Somic is proud of the current top market position in a Japanese market.
 We have also made great strides in expanding our global share, and are reaching our goal of calling ourselves the world's top ball joint maker.

 Here are some of Somic Ishikawa's ball joint related products.